-Tickets will be held at the Allen Theatre Will Call area beginning 1.5 hrs prior to the performance.
-Patrons must present a valid I.D. that matches the reservation name.
+For those who have trouble with the digital tickets, please check in with the Allen Theatre Will Call area beginning hr prior to the performance.
+Patrons must present a valid I.D. that matches the reservation name in order to claim tickets.